knpuniversity/phpunit/knpu/mock-expects.md

 ./vendor/bin/phpunit
 ```

-Yep... they pass! *If* this possibility scares you... yes!
-We can also cover this
+Yep... they pass! *If* this possibility frightens you more than the sound of raptor
-in the test.
+claws on the door...
+We can also cover this in the test.

 In addition to saying that `getLengthFromSpecification()` should return 20, you
 can *also* say that the method must be called exactly *once* or with some *exact*